SpoofTrackBench: Interpretable AI for Spoof-Aware UAV Tracking and Benchmarking: Introduction

 \subsection{Related Work and Literature Background}

 \textbf{Radar Spoofing and Adversarial Tracking}: Growing interest in adversarial resilience has spurred research into spoof detection across radar, GNSS, and wireless modalities.
-Das et al. [4] examined Kalman-based GNSS trackers under spoofed satellite signals, revealing assignment drift but lacking control over synthetic scenario variability.
-Gupta et al. [5] proposed interpretability techniques for Wi-Fi-based spoof detection, though their system did not track spatial cluster continuity or quantify assignment divergence in radar domains.
-Li and Mohapatra [6] advanced spoof classification metrics for single-modality pipelines but omitted cross-architecture evaluations or trajectory distortion metrics.
+Das et al.~\cite{das2019gnss} examined Kalman-based GNSS trackers under spoofed satellite signals, revealing assignment drift but lacking control over synthetic scenario variability.
+Gupta et al.~\cite{gupta2024wifi} proposed interpretability techniques for Wi-Fi-based spoof detection, though their system did not track spatial cluster continuity or quantify assignment divergence in radar domains.
+Li and Mohapatra~\cite{li2020spoof} advanced spoof classification metrics for single-modality pipelines but omitted cross-architecture evaluations or trajectory distortion metrics.
 These efforts highlight the fragmentation in current literature: most studies focus on spoof detection, not on spoof-aware tracking performance, and rarely support reproducible comparison across tracker types or spoof injection schemas.

-\textbf{Benchmarks in Related Domains}: Benchmarks such as KITTI and MOTChallenge have shaped evaluation practices in computer vision and autonomous tracking.
+\textbf{Benchmarks in Related Domains}: Benchmarks such as KITTI \cite{Geiger2012KITTI} and MOTChallenge \cite{Dendorfer2021MOTChallenge} have shaped evaluation practices in computer vision and autonomous tracking.
 However, these datasets assume clean detection environments or focus on occlusion, leaving adversarial spoofing unaddressed.
 Few benchmarks simulate labeled injection scenarios, and fewer still include control over spoof parameters, separation of clean/spoofed logs, or interpretability overlays critical for understanding tracker failure modes.
 Radar-specific benchmarks remain scarce, especially those that support multiple spoof types, scenario modularity, and quantitative drift-from-truth metrics.

-\textbf{Need for Reproducible and Interpretable Adversarial Benchmarks}: Across these domains, a recurring limitation is the absence of benchmarks that provide: \begin{itemize} \item Modular spoof injection for diverse attack types (drift, ghost, mirror) \item Tracker-agnostic evaluation with standard logging interfaces \item Visual overlays for interpretability and cluster inspection \item Reproducible scenario cycling and randomized seed management \end{itemize}
+\textbf{Need for Reproducible and Interpretable Adversarial Benchmarks}: Across these domains, a recurring limitation is the absence of benchmarks that provide: 1) Modular spoof injection for diverse attack types (drift, ghost, mirror), 2) Tracker-agnostic evaluation with standard logging interfaces, 3) Visual overlays for interpretability and cluster inspection, 3) Reproducible scenario cycling and randomized seed management.
 SpoofTrackBench addresses these gaps through a unified framework designed for scientific rigor, extensibility, and practical clarity.